The Imperfects: Development

 On April 16, 2021, Netflix gave production a straight-to-series order consisting of ten episodes.
 The show is created by Dennis Heaton and Shelley Eriksen, who are expected to executive produce alongside Chad Oakes and Michael Frislev.
 Nomadic Pictures is the company involved with producing the series.
 The show bases the main characters' powers on those of legendary creatures, such as the banshee, succubus, and chupacabra.
+Filming took place in Vancouver.
 The series premiered on September 8, 2022.
 On November 8, 2022, Netflix canceled the series after one season.

 Casting

 Upon series-order announcement, Italia Ricci, Morgan Taylor Campbell, Rhianna Jagpal, Iñaki Godoy, Rhys Nicholson, Celina Martin, and Kyra Zagorsky were cast to star.

+Reception

+The Imperfects received positive reviews from critics and audiences.

+Liz Kocan of Decider called this show "fine."
+She praised the story as "decent" and noted that the show reminds of a "mashup of X-Men, Fringe, and Riverdale, in that it blends the plot devices of genetically modified mutant youths, supernatural beings, and dark, sometimes dangerous teen angst into one show."
+Stephanie Morgan of Common Sense Media gave the show three stars out of five, describing it as "Fast-paced anti-hero monster action; language and gore."